 Depaul Law Review

 Hoffman, Allison K., "How a Pandemic Plus Recession Foretell the Post-Job Based Horizon of Health Insurance" (2022).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2873.